-Rosen and Walks (2015) stated that, condominiums make up a fast growing form of housing ownership in cities and suburbs across the globe.
-According to Rosen and Walks condominium was introduced in the late 1960s, first in British Columbia with the Strata Title Act (1966).
-As Rosen and Walks described based on this Strata Title Act; condominiums facilitate double ownership, where specific individual units are owned and registered in the name of buyers, coupled with shared ownership over residential common property.
-Rosen and Walks also stated condominium development brought spatial shift from suburbanization and urban dispersion towards concentration, gentrification, and intensification, which in turn brought profound changes in urban social life.

-Rosen and Alan (2013) study shows, condo development were seen as an important ingredient in governments’ attempts to re-urbanize existing built up areas, intensify them and regulate suburban sprawl.
-Rosen and Walks (2015) study shows in cities like Toronto such shifts are tightly intertwined with the rise of condo-ism.
+Condominium housing is a form of housing tenure where each resident household owns their individual unit, but equally shares ownership and responsibility for the communal areas and facilities of the building (Bewunetu, 2016).
+It was introduced in the late 1960s in British (Rosen & Walks, 2015).
 Based on Rosen and Alan (2013) study during the post war period both in US and Canada low-rise single family homes were delivered.
 However, starting from 1970 population growth, demographic change, regressive rental housing policies and consumer preference change contributed for higher-density condo-living in metropolitan area downtowns (Rosen & Alan, 2013).
-Rosen and Alan (2013) study shows North American cities rental apartment buildings, cooperative housing and offices were built in most large city downtowns.
-Nonetheless, according to Rosen and Alan urban restructuring and the extensive development of condominium high-rises are dramatically altering the physical environment of many large cities and have been an image of a city of towers.
-Rosen and Alan also discussed competitive urban policies in global cities such as Toronto, London and New York encourage high-density condominium developments.
-Based on the policy these cities were successful in facilitating inner-city renewal and boosting economic activity which exacerbates urban problems in hindering gentrification, increasing spatial inequalities, displacement and social exclusion.

-Rosen and Alan (2013) study stated that, North America’s cities have begun to shift from physical development at the edge to the center.
-This shift happened because of high rise condominium development at the center.
-Therefore, Condo-ism is a force that is countering long trends toward dispersion; it is also associated with changing social attitudes and values of city residents, and cultural meanings of urbanism.
-Rosen and Alan generalized that condo-ism is an important factor in the production and reproduction of the contemporary city.
+As a result, Rosen and Walks (2015) stated that, condominiums make up a fast growing form of housing ownership in cities and suburbs across the globe.
+This fast growing condominium development brought spatial shift from suburbanization and urban dispersion towards concentration, gentrification, and intensification which in turn brought profound changes in urban social life (Rosen & Walks, 2015).
+The spatial shift happened mainly because of high rise condominium development at the center (Rosen & Alan, 2013).
+Therefore, Condo-ism is a force that is countering long trends towards dispersion; it is also important factor in the production and reproduction of the contemporary city (Rosen & Alan, 2013).

+According to Rosen and Alan urban restructuring and the extensive development of condominium high-rises are dramatically altering the physical environment of many large cities (Toronto, London and New York) and have been an image of a city of towers.
+However, other studies shows that rather than densification, centralization and intensification of housing units, suburbanization is promoted because of government housing related policies.

 Wang et al. (2011) study indicates, in 1980s, housing units in major Chinese cities were bonded to jobs as they were located together with or very close to places of employment.
-However, from the 1990s, accelerated suburbanization of population in major Chinese cities driven by urban redevelopment, urban land reform and urban housing reform has fundamentally altered the jobs-housing spatial relation.
-Wang et al. discussed that the spatial bond that existed between urban jobs and urban housing has dissolved and replaced by spatial mismatch when the jobs-housing relationship becomes increasingly imbalanced or separated in space.
+However, from the 1990s, accelerated suburbanization of population in major Chinese cities driven by urban redevelopment, urban land reform and urban housing reform has fundamentally altered the jobs-housing spatial relation (Wang et al., 2011).
+It is the urban poor that suffer most from such housing misallocations (Bewunetu, 2016).

+Wang et al. (2011) discussed that, the spatial bond that existed between urban jobs and urban housing has dissolved and replaced by spatial mismatch when the jobs-housing relationship becomes increasingly imbalanced or separated in space.
+Therefore, Housing is not adequate if it is cut off from employment opportunities, health care services, schools, child care centers and other social facilities, or if located in polluted or dangerous areas (UNHCHR & UN-HABITAT, 2014) .
+However, this phenomenon is clearly observed in African cities.

+Africa is the most rapidly urbanizing yet economically poorest region of the world, where almost every country experiences housing shortage (Bewunetu, 2016).
+According to UN-HABITAT (2010) report housing deficit in Ethiopia lies between 900,000 and 1,000,000 units (UN-HABITAT, 2010).
+Among this deficit Addis Ababa shares 300,000 housing units (UN-HABITAT, 2010).
+According to Tiumelissan and Pankhurst (2013) the urban landscape in Ethiopia is undergoing a fundamental transformation, with whole neighborhoods in the center of major cities being cleared for urban development.
+As Dejen (2017) study indicates that Ethiopian government outlined an ambitious vision for low-income urban and housing development, formulated as the Integrated Housing Development Program (IHDP), since 2005.
+Addis Ababa is the first city which applies this national program in Ethiopia.